sauravpradhan/AnySound2BT/README.md

 #How to use:

-->You should be connected to the Bluetooth Device.
+->You should be connected to the Bluetooth Device(Updated code to only toggle button if BT is connected|paired).

 ->Now Go to this application and toggle the button "ON".